Tycro-Games/tycro-games.github.io/_posts/2024-02-24-Learning-Raytracing-in-8-weeks Part 1.md

 ---

 That means that in code we multiply the cosine between the normal of the point and the direction to the point light with the color of the light.
-We also need to divide by the distance squared, this is known as distance attenuation.
+We also need to divide by the distance squared.
+This is known as distance attenuation.

 ```cpp
 	const float3 lightIntensity = max(0.0f, cosTheta) * lightData.color / (dst * dst);
 ```

-All that is left is to construct a shadow ray and check if it occluded or not, in other words, if there is something between our point and the light.
-If it is then we are in shadow, if not we multiply by the color of the object and the light intensity based on the previous formula.
+All that is left is to construct a shadow ray and check whether it is occluded or not.
+In other words, we check if there is something between our point and the light.
+If there is, then we are in shadow, if not, we multiply by the color of the object and by the light intensity based on the previous formula.
 ![block](blocksRay.png)

- In case you want a more detailed walkthough over how point lights are defined ogldev has a more in depth tutorial [here](https://ogldev.org/www/tutorial20/tutorial20.html).
+ In case you want a more detailed walkthough over how point lights are defined, ogldev has a more in depth tutorial [here](https://ogldev.org/www/tutorial20/tutorial20.html).

-## How can we approximate a sphere
+## How we can approximate a sphere
-I am quite new to raytracing, but the simplest approach to adding an area light is to have an imaginary sphere that is light source.
-The idea is very similar to our point light, while an area light shares a color and a position it is different by having a volume, for instance a sphere that irradiades light.
+I am quite new to raytracing, but the simplest approach to adding an area light is to have an imaginary sphere that acts as a light source.
+The idea is very similar to our point light: while an area light shares a color and a position with a point light, it is different because it has a volume.
+For instance, a sphere would have a radius that defines its volume.

- Let's consider a simple approach for a random point on the sphere we are going to shoot a shadow ray.
-Repeat this process for a certain number of times and add up the total light intensity like we did with the point light.
-Finally, we can divide by the total number of shadow rays that we fired and we end up with a pretty good approximation.
+ Let's consider the following: we take a random point on the sphere and shoot a shadow ray towards it.
+We repeat this process for a certain number of times and add up the total light intensity, like we did with the point light.
+Then, we can divide by the total number of shadow rays that we fired, and we end up with a pretty good approximation of the extent to which we are in a shadow (the percentage).
 This is how a version of this in code might look like:

 ```cpp